Virginia Union Panthers

 The Virginia Union Panthers are the athletic teams that represent Virginia Union University, located in Richmond, Virginia, in NCAA Division II intercollegiate sports.
 The Panthers compete as members of the Central Intercollegiate Athletic Association for all 13 varsity sports.
 Virginia Union has been a member of the conference since 1912.

-Varsity teams

 History

 Virginia Union plays basketball and volleyball in the Barco-Stevens Hall, built as the Belgian Building for the 1939 New York World's Fair.
 The building, which has stone reliefs depicting the Belgian Congo, was one of thirteen facilities designated as "unique" by NCAA News in 2005.
 The building was awarded to the university in 1941 and moved to its present location in 1943.
 The basketball team began using the facility in early 1947.